hfldai/scATAC-analysis-resources/Notes_10x_multinome.md

 The `cellranger-arc count` outputs `atac_possorted_bam.bam`, a position-sorted and indexed BAM file for the Chromatin Accessibility library.
 Tags:
-* `CB`	Z   - Chromium cellular barcode sequence that is error-corrected, confirmed against a list of known-good barcode sequences and translated.
+* `CB`	Z   - Chromium **cellular barcode** sequence that is error-corrected, confirmed against a list of known-good barcode sequences and translated.(e.g. AGAATGGTCTGCAT-1)
     * Barcode translation - the _in silico_ translation of the error-corrected ATAC barcode
     to its corresponding paired GEX barcode.
 * `CR`	Z	- Chromium cellular barcode sequence as reported by the sequencer.
-* `CY`	Z	- Chromium cellular barcode read quality.
-Phred scores as reported by sequencer.
 * `BC`	Z	- Sample index read.
-* `QT`	Z	- Sample index read quality.
-Phred scores as reported by sequencer.
 * `TR`	Z	- Adapter sequence trimmed off the end of the read.
-* `TQ`	Z	- Base quality for the trimmed adapater sequence.
-Phred scores as reported by sequencer.
 * `GP`	i	- Genome position. _Note: this is an auxiliary tag used for the purpose of duplicate marking and is not intended for downstream use.
-We intend to deprecate this tag in subsequent versions._
-* `MP`	i	- Genome position of mate-pair. _Note: this is an auxiliary tag used for the purpose of duplicate marking and is not intended for downstream use.
 We intend to deprecate this tag in subsequent versions._

 #### [GEX BAM](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/output/bam-gex)
 The `cellranger-arc` outputs a position-sorted and indexed BAM file of read alignments